invertedv/testGo/docs/gomFile.md

 is an optional, comma-separated list of fields.
 The assessment is always run on all features in the model.
 The assessment is also run on the fields in this list.

+#### Assessment by Curve

+- curvesName\<name\>: \<title\><br>Title for graphs.
+- curvesTarget\<name\>: \<ints\>
+- curvesSlicer\<name\>: \<field\>

+***Notes***<br>
+You can run the assessment standalone on an existing model.
+When run in this mode, goMortgage will look into the model to determine the features to use in the assessment.
+You could also use this feature to assess the model against a new dataset, perhaps from a new source.
+If you wanted the results in its own directory, you need only create this directory and copy over the "model" subdirectory.

 ***Saving the assessment data***<br>
 You may, optionally, save the data used for the assessment along with model outputs back to ClickHouse.
 There are two keys required to do this.
 - saveTable: \<table name\><br>is the ClickHouse table to save the assess data to.
 - saveTableTargets: \<name1\>{target list 1}; \<name2\>{target list 2}<br>
 The 'name' is the name of the field in the output field.
 The target list is a list of comma-separated columns of the model output to sum to create the field.
 For instances, if the model is a softmax with 5 output columns, then

           first: 0; last2: 3,4